Azure/azure-sdk/.github/ISSUE_TEMPLATE/adp_review.md

 ## About this client library

 * Name of the client library:
-* Target language for this review:
+* Languages for this review:
-* Other languages that are to be targeted:
-    * **NOTE** You should submit additional requests for each additional language.
 * Link to the service REST APIs:
 * Link to the reference documentation:
 * Link to several samples:

+To ensure consistency, all Tier-1 languages (C#, TypeScript, Java, Python) will be reviewed together.
+Other languages may be included as required.

 ## Champion Scenarios